 The primary source of swell comes from the groudswells from SW, which hit the coast from April to September, and from tropical cyclones that arrive from Mexico between July and October.
-Waves can reach 3.5m high but on average they are between 1 and 2.5m as Santa Catalina Island can act as an obstacle for some swells.
-The Aleutian Depression in Winter (October-March), brings waves of 0.6 to 2.5 m on all beaches but not between Mallibu and Santa Monica.
-Before and after the summer, frequent W swells bring waves of variable size between 0.6 and 2 m.
+Waves can reach 11,5ft high but on average they are between 3-8ft as Santa Catalina Island can act as an obstacle for some swells.
+The Aleutian Depression in Winter (October-March), brings waves of 2-8-ft on all beaches but not between Malibu and Santa Monica.
+Before and after the summer, frequent W swells bring waves of variable size between 3-7ft.
 The prevailing winds are NW-W. The sea breeze from the NW usually tends to jam the waves, which tend to break from noon to sunset.
 Winds are rarely strong, so glassy days are pretty common.
 The tides vary between 1 and 2 m; finding the tide tables is very simple.

 How to get there: Los Angeles International Airport (LAX) is one of the cheapest in the world to fly to.
 A shuttle takes people into the city center, 45 minutes away for about $ 15, which is half the cost of a taxi.
 LAX is not far from the El Segundo spot.

-Getting Around: Los Angeles has built an extensive system of roads and streets including freeways up to 14 lanes wide.
+Getting Around: Los Angeles has built an extensive road network including freeways up to 14 lanes wide.
 These allow you to move quickly through the vast metropolitan complex with the exception of rush hours from 7 to 9 in the morning and from 4 to 6 in the afternoon.
 The rental starts at $ 160 a week but goes down if you rent cheaper cars even up to $ 50.
 Public transport is not suitable for surfers with boards.

-Accommodation and Food: The Malibu Beach Inn is right on the beach, south of the pier ($ 170 for a double room); Casa Malibu Inn is cheaper, starts at $ 100.
-Malibu Creek State Park Campground is open year round and affordable.
+Accommodation and Food: The Malibu Beach Inn is right on the beach, south of the pier ($ 170 for a double room); Casa Malibu Inn is cheaper, from $ 100.
+Malibu Creek State Park Campground is open all year round and affordable.
 Other options include the California Hotel in Santa Monica ($ 160) or the Cadillac Hotel in Venice ($ 80).

 Climate: Southern California is famous for its consistently reliable sunny weather.
 It hardly rains especially from spring to autumn, but there are many morning mists, which dissolve by noon.
 The sun shines, perpetuating the light on the sea breeze.
 The driest and sunniest weather comes in late summer when the Santa Ana (wind from the E coming from the desert) starts to blow.
 The water temperature is the hottest in California, but using a wetsuit is necessary most of the time.
 The water is warmer in Santa Monica than in San.
 El Nino brings milder temperatures, lots of waves and rains.

-Nature and Culture: From Highway 1 you can see the homes of the rich and famous in the hills.
+Nature and Culture: From Highway 1 you can see the houses of rich and famous people in the hills.
 LA offers endless entertainment.
 A must see are the characters of the Venice boardwalk gallery.